SichangHe/igem-2022-dku-backup/src/attributions.md

 Helped conduct human practices and wetlabs.

 ### Sihan Wang
-Helped with background research and conduct wetlabs.
+Helped with background research and conduct wetlabs, wiki writing.

+### Renwei Gao
+Fund manager of the team, in charge of labware purchasing, helped with human practice.